apache/skywalking/docs/en/setup/service-agent/java-agent/Supported-list.md

 ²These plugins affect the performance or must be used under some conditions, from experiences.
 So only released in `/optional-plugins`, copy to `/plugins` in order to make them work.

-³Required JDK 8.
+³JDK 8 Required.
 So only released in `/optional-plugins`, copy to `/plugins` in order to make them work.